Software-Improvement-Group/sigridci/faq.md

 ### Where do I find the Sigrid CI output ?

 The results of the SigridCI run are logged in the terminal output and optional as a html artefact.
 For the artefact to be stored you will need to specify the Sigrid CI output path in your yml.
-Check out the expamples for GitHub and GitLab.
+Check out the examples for GitHub and GitLab.

 ## Infrastructure and security questions